-Dear Steve:
+Dear Mr. Ferro:

-RE: McNeely Landing (formerly RSSR/Laing Lands), Town of Carleton Place Environmental Impact Study and Tree Conservation Report
+RE: McNeely Landing (formerly RSSR/Laing Lands), Town of Carleton Place Environmental Impact Study and Tree Conservation Report - Revised

-This Environmental Impact Study (EIS) and Tree Conservation Report (TCR) assesses a proposed urban residential development of approximately 444 units in the Highway 7 South planning area of the Town of Carleton Place.
+This Environmental Impact Study (EIS) and Tree Conservation Report (TCR) assesses a proposed urban residential development of approximately 431 units in the Highway 7 South planning area of the Town of Carleton Place.
 The site is on the west side of McNeely Avenue, beginning approximately 450 metres south of Highway 7.
 For the purposes of this report McNeely Avenue is considered to be in a north-south orientation.
+This report has been revised to address comments from Town and MVCA staff (November 2nd, 2021).